StaPH-B/docker-builds/build-files/kleborate/3.1.3/README.md

 ## Included models

-Kleborate has models for both Klebsiella and Escherichia species.
-The available presets and models are listed below.
+Kleborate has modules for both Klebsiella and Escherichia species.
+The available presets and modules are listed below.

 Available presets: kpsc, kosc, escherichia